Can I Store My Gold IRA at Home

 In this article, we will discuss gold IRAs, how to get them set up, and why home storage needs to be avoided at all costs.

-What is a Precious Metal/Gold IRA?
+What is a Precious Metals/Gold IRA?

 A precious metal IRA, also known as a gold IRA, is a type of retirement account that allows investors to hold physical gold, silver, platinum, and palladium as an investment.
 These assets are held in storage by a custodian, which can be a bank or other financial institution.